Functional Eigen-Grasping Using Approach Heatmaps: Experimental Results

 \subsection{Approach Heatmap Generation}

 Approach heatmaps are generated for the anthropomorphic Shadow Hand Lite and the non-anthropomorphic Barrett Hand across the entire object set.
-The choice of the functional finger for the Shadow Hand Lite is intuitive, resembling the human hand, with the index finger selected in most cases, except for the remote control, where the thumb is chosen.
-However, for the Barrett Hand, the choice is less intuitive.
-Considering its Degrees of Freedom, we opt for one of the coupled fingers, mimicking the location of the index finger in the human hand.
+The functional finger for the Shadow Hand Lite is chosen intuitively to resemble the human hand.
+The index finger is used for some objects, as shown in Fig. \ref{allgrasps}, while the thumb is selected for others, such as the remote control in Fig. \ref{thumbenergy}.
+For the Barrett Hand, the choice is less intuitive.
+Considering its Degrees of Freedom, one of the coupled fingers is chosen, mimicking the location of the index finger in the human hand.

+We did not use a specific object dataset in our experimentation because existing datasets typically lack a variety of functional objects.
+Instead, we chose a group of everyday objects with multiple designs for testing and generated 3D models of these objects using the Einscan Pro 2X Plus scanner.

-A diverse selection of everyday objects is employed for testing, including varied designs for some objects.
-Einscan Pro 2x Plus is used to capture the geometrical model of these objects.
-Subsequently, each object is sampled into 500 potential approach points and evaluated based on weighted directional manipulability.
-Following the sampling, all scores undergo normalization by division with the 99th quantile score.
-This one-time offline procedure for each object requires approximately 15 minutes using a PC with Intel core i7-9750H @ 2.60 GHz CPU.
+Each object was then sampled into 500 potential approach points and evaluated based on weighted directional manipulability.
+All scores were normalized by dividing them by the 99th quantile score.
+This one-time offline procedure for each object took approximately 15 minutes on a PC with an Intel Core i7-9750H @ 2.60 GHz CPU.

 Fig. \ref{allgrasps} presents distinct approach heatmaps for each object corresponding to different robotic grippers.
 The entire heatmap is blue, with the clustered region highlighted in red.
 Notably, among objects serving the same function, variations in design and size influence the differences in the approach heatmap for the respective robotic gripper.
 Additionally, for different robotic grippers, while certain objects exhibit similarities, there are instances where the high score regions for the Barrett Hand differ from those of the Shadow Hand Lite.
 This observation underscores the presence of potentially more optimal solutions for robotic grippers lacking similarity to the human hand that are not attainable through a human-to-robot mapping solution.